PauseAI/pauseai-website/src/posts/cybersecurity-risks.md

 ## Mitigating AI Cybersecurity Risks

-The story above can only happens if:
+The story above can only happen if:

 1. The **capability of finding zero-day exploits** emerges.
 Current models can already discover some vulnerabilities, but this will likely improve with newer models.
 2. The **model gets into the hand of bad actors**.
 This can happen if the model weights are leaked, if the model is open-sourced, or if it's developed by a malicious actor.